-The proposed ACEA 2021 sequences take into account key trends happening in the vehicle parc.
-The upgrade will introduce two new categories, ACEA E8 (replacing ACEA E6) and ACEA E11 (replacing ACEA E9), both containing important new tests including the Volvo T-13 oxidation test and Caterpillar Oil Aeration Test (COAT).
-ACEA 2021 also sees the introduction of the Daimler OM471 piston cleanliness test as a replacement for the OM501LA test in select categories; using engine hardware that is more representative of technology found in modern vehicles being manufactured today.
+The upcoming ACEA 2022 sequences will take into account key trends happening in the vehicle parc.
+The upgrade will introduce two new categories, ACEA E8 (replacing ACEA E6) and ACEA E11 (replacing ACEA E9), both will contain important new tests, including the Volvo T-13 oxidation test and Caterpillar Oil Aeration Test (COAT).
+ACEA 2022 will also see the introduction of the Daimler OM471 piston cleanliness test as a replacement for the OM501LA test in select categories; using engine hardware that is more representative of technology found in modern vehicles being manufactured today.

 In addition to the ACEA Heavy-Duty Diesel E Sequences two new ACEA F categories (ACEA F8 and ACEA F11) are currently under ongoing development.
 Both F categories focus on delivering enhanced fuel efficiency benefits versus ACEA E8 and ACEA E11 respectively as engine lubricants move to a lower (2.9-3.2 mPa.s) HTHS viscosity.
 ACEA F8 and F11 will be released in a future update to the Heavy-Duty Diesel Oil Sequences.

-To meet the required performance levels of ACEA 2021, heavy-duty diesel engine lubricants must be correctly formulated to ensure the performance additives, performance polymers and base oils work in harmony with the engine hardware and aftertreatment systems.
+To meet the performance levels of the upcoming ACEA 2022 sequences, heavy-duty diesel engine lubricants must be correctly formulated to ensure the performance additives, performance polymers and base oils work in harmony with the engine hardware and aftertreatment systems.

 With millions of ACEA members’ heavy-duty commercial vehicles in use across the world, the global relevance of the ACEA Engine Oil Sequences has never been greater.

-The ACEA 2021 Heavy-Duty Engine Oil Sequences play an important part in the ongoing drive to improve lubricant performance and provide the new baseline for the next generation of OEM specifications.
+The ACEA 2022 Heavy-Duty Engine Oil Sequences will play an important part in the ongoing drive to improve lubricant performance and provide the new baseline for the next generation of OEM specifications.

 Surpassing, rather than just meeting, the rigorous performance demands of the upgrade enables oil marketers to deliver higher-performing engine lubricants that exceed the new specifications, providing additional protection and performance benefits to heavy-duty commercial vehicles around the world.

-For more information on the Global Impact of ACEA in the Heavy-Duty Diesel Market, watch our video above, see our additional ACEA 2021 heavy-duty information or contact your Lubrizol representative.
+For more information on the Global Impact of ACEA in the Heavy-Duty Diesel Market, watch our video above, see our additional ACEA On-Highway information or contact your Lubrizol representative.